Document Type : Original Research Article

 Results

 In this study, the menopausal women and men of the same age were matched in terms of age; the same applied to non-menopausal women and men of the same age.
 The mean age of non-menopausal women and men of the same age was 38.75±4 and 39.52±3.25 years, respectively.
 Also, the mean age of menopausal women and men of the same age was 63.17±5.1 and 65.25±4.3 years, respectively.
 The mean BMI of non-menopausal women and men of the same age was 24.2±1.5 kg/m2 and 24.8±1.7 kg/m2, respectively (P=0.2).
-In addition, the mean BMI was calculated 8 ±1.6 kg/m2 and 25.2±1.5 kg/min menopausal women and men of the same age, respectively.
+In addition, the mean BMI was calculated 8 ±1.6 kg/m2 and 25.2±1.5 kg/m2 in menopausal women and men of the same age, respectively.

 There was no significant statistical relationship between the participants regarding educational level and occupation.
 All groups were also equal in terms of socioeconomic status.